microsoft/GraphEngine/doc/Config/config-v2.md

 ### Top-Level Elements

-All top-level elements must be children of the root node.
+Any top-level element must be a child node of the root node.

 #### Local Node

 A `Local` node configures the settings for the machine that reads the current configuration file.
 There can be multiple `Local` nodes.
 Multiple `Local` nodes will be _merged_.
-The configuration settings in a local node have the highest priority.
-If specified, it will override configurations specified in a <a href="#cluster-node">Cluster node</a>.
+If a machine is configured by both a `Local` node and a <a href="#cluster-node">Cluster node</a>, the configuration settings in a `Local` node have higher priority.
+If specified, they will override configurations specified in a `Cluster` node.
 A `Local` node can have an optional attribute `Template`.

 <table class="tableblock frame-all grid-all spread">
 <colgroup>